lbo462/course-notes/tcp/tcp.md

 _Isn't rude if I'm able to receive the ACKs ?_
 _The network should not be that congested ..."_
 And you would be right !
+Follow to the next section

+## Fast recovery 🤕

+__Fast recovery__ complements fast retransmit and considers that the network is not congested enough after three duplicate ACKs to start over the slow start process.
+Instead, fast recovery restarts from the congestion avoidance state setting cwnd to `ssthresh + number of duplicate ACKs received (ndup)` instead of `1`.

+Note that the ssthresh is still `ssthresh = flight-size / 2`

+# TCP options

+The previous section was about the TCP enhancements.
+This section is about TCP options.
+The options are optional and should be supported by both ends to be used.

+## Selective ACK

+__Selective ACKs__ (_SACK_) is a TCP option negotiated during the connection handshake.
+If set-up, the receiver won't create duplicated ACKs.
+Instead, it will ACK the highest continuous SN, as default TCP does, but it will also include the received segments in the TCP header.
+This way, the emitter can retransmit (through fast retransmit) only the missing segments.

+## Delayed ACK

+TCP can choose to delay ACK when the traffic is bidirectional, to use some piggybacking.
+Meaning that TCP waits for the application layer to have some data to send before ACKing a segment, to implement this data in the ACK segment, to reduce the cost of the header.

+Notwithstanding, one should send the ACKs after two consecutive segments received or if 500 ms elapsed, even if no data is to be sent.

+# TCP Algorithms

+Here, we'll cover a small list of the available TCP algorithms.
+If they're so much TCP algorithms, it's to solve different problems such as delays, congestions, speed, etc.

+The use of these algorithms might required a single end to support it, or both ends to support it and might require the routers to support it.
+To know more, check the amazing table from Wikipedia [here](https://en.wikipedia.org/wiki/TCP_congestion_control#Algorithms) (no Rick roll, I promise).

+## Nagle's algorithm

+Do you know the SSH protocol ?
+This application protocol creates a shell on a distant machine for you to manage it from a distance.
+If you never heard of it, you will probably heard of it when you'll start working in a company.

+Even if you already used SSH, you might not know how it works in details, and me neither.
+Nonetheless, what's important to know is that every input you make on that shell sends data to the remote machine.
+Meaning that it doesn't wait for you to press `Enter` to send data.
+If, when you press `a` on your keyboard, it displayed a `a` on the shell, it's because the remote machine answered with a `a` to your input.

+With that said, how could this be compatible with heavy headers for each ridiculous input ?

+Here comes a new challenger : __Nagle's algorithm !__\
+This algorithm solves the problem of the too small segments, such as the ones created by SSH.
+This algorithm waits for the application layer to have more data to send before sending a segment.
+A segment is sent when the buffer fills a full segment or if a segment was received and that the data can be sent through piggybacking.

+This looks a bit similar to the delayed ACKs but be careful, the two interacts really badly together !
+They were both created at the same period (around the 80s) by two different groups.
+When implementing a TCP solution, one should always deactivate one of the two, risking a constant 500ms delay otherwise !